amyehodge/amyehodge.github.io/Hands_on_Shell/shell_part2.md

    554211  19364171 144081136 total
 ~~~

-The first three columns contains the number of lines, words and bytes
+The first three columns contains the number of lines, words, and bytes
 (to show number characters you have to use a flag).

 If we only have a handful of files to compare, it might be faster or more convenient
-to just check with Microsoft Excel, OpenRefine or your favourite text editor, but
+to just check with Microsoft Excel, OpenRefine or your favorite text editor, but
-when we have tens, hundres or thousands of documents, the Unix shell has a clear
+when we have tens, hundreds or thousands of documents, the Unix shell has a clear
 speed advantage.
-The real power of the shell comes from being able to combine commands
+But the real power of the shell comes from being able to combine commands
-and automate tasks, though.
+and automate tasks.
 We will touch upon this slightly.

 For now, we'll see how we can build a simple pipeline to find the shortest file
 in terms of number of lines.
 We start by adding the `-l` flag to get only the